-On August 26, 2016, the Company entered into a new three-year accounts receivable securitization facility.
+The Company has a three-year accounts receivable securitization facility with a maturity date of August 26, 2019.
 The maximum cash advance available to the Company under this program is \$110.0 million.
-The new facility replaced the Company's existing facility that was due to mature on September 30, 2016.
-Under this facility, the Company has sold certain of its trade accounts receivable, with very limited recourse, to an unconsolidated third-party trust financed by an international financial institution with a long-term AA debt rating, for cash and short-term notes back to the Company.
+Under this facility, the Company has sold certain of its trade accounts receivable, with very limited recourse, to an unconsolidated third-party trust financed by an international financial institution with a long-term AA- debt rating, for cash and short-term notes back to the Company.
 The receivables are sold at a discount to face value based on prevailing money market rates.
 The Company retains servicing responsibilities for these receivables.
-On termination of the previous facility the Company re-purchased all receivables and sold only a portion of these into the new facility.